Golf in the Year 2000: Analysis

 Modern readers are fascinated by the many startlingly accurate "predictions" contained in Golf in the Year 2000.
 These include bullet trains, digital watches, and television (although those specific terms are not used).
 It correctly predicts the conversion of the British pound to decimal coins.
 It notably fails to anticipate modern air travel, instead postulating that undersea trains will cut trans-Atlantic travel time to a few hours.
 Similarly, Gibson's jest about travel to the Moon is answered with an explanation that this is still a few generations off.
 It anticipates a form of chemical warfare, but suggests a very different impact.

 One of the novel's "predictions" is the liberation of women.
-In the book, women have achieved substantial equality with men, but with some remaining and new differences.
-Gibson learns that the women of 2000 dress like men, hold key positions in business (bank clerks are exclusively female) and government (but not yet prime minister, due to petty rivalries), and in fact do almost all of the work, while the men play golf full-time.
+In the book, women have achieved substantial equality with men, Gibson learns that the women of 2000 dress like men, hold key positions in business (bank clerks are exclusively female) and government (but not yet prime minister, due to petty rivalries), and in fact do almost all of the work, while the men play golf full-time.
 In the view of the fictional narrator, this is a true utopia, though he does not find women of the year 2000 to his liking.